mithi/react-philosophies/README.md

 > A component should just know enough to do its job and nothing more.
 As much as possible, components should be able to collaborate with others without knowing what they are and what they do.

 When we do this, the components will be loosely coupled.
 Loose coupling means that the degree of dependency between two components is low.
-Having loosely couple components makes it easier to change, replace, or remove components without affecting other components.
+Loose coupling makes it easier to change, replace, or remove components without affecting other components.
 See also: [stackoverflow:2832017](https://stackoverflow.com/questions/2832017/what-is-the-difference-between-loose-coupling-and-tight-coupling-in-the-object-o)

 ### 🙈 Example
 Create a `UserCard` component that displays two components: `Summary` and `SeeMore`.
 The `SeeMore` component includes presenting the `age` and `bio` of the `user`.
 Include a button to toggle between showing and hiding the `age` and `bio` of the `user`.